ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 The query we are considering for this is,

-Consider social media ad campaign, wants to know the number of active ad campaigns of each promoter name by region in each month in this year.
+Consider social media ad campaign, wants to know the number of active ad campaigns of each promoter name by region in each month this year.

-\[ Consider ending_date of the campign as final campign date.\] (move this to table description)
+\[ Consider ending_date of the campaign as the final campaign date.\] (move this to the table description)

-The expected result set should be in below format.
+The expected result set should be in the below format.

 | promoter_name | region | active_campigns_count | month |

 \[include relatable tables\]

-Below 5 step process deal with the most useful SQL clauses.
+5 step process deal with the most useful SQL clauses.

 The order of these clauses is also important which will define the syntax of the SQL query.

-\### FROM : What tables data been stored
+\### FROM: What tables data has been stored

-This clause represents in what tables the information is resides.
+This clause represents in what tables the information resides.

-Place all the tables from above list in this clause.
+Place all the tables from the above list in this clause.

-It is possible that required columns are from different tables, but there is only one results set.
-Database engine do this magic of combining the data from different table called JOIN operation.
+It is possible that the required columns are from different tables, but there is only one result set.
+Database engines do this magic of combining the data from a different table called the JOIN operation.
 We need to learn how to use this JOIN operation.
-We learn only simple JOIN(Natural JOIN) operation now, we will learn other flavors of in next chapters.
+We learn only simple JOIN(Natural JOIN) operations now, we will learn other flavors in the next chapters.

 Natural JOIN:

-This will combine the same columns of different tables based on JOIN predicate.
+This will combine the same columns of different tables based on the JOIN predicate.

 1\.
 Tables involved in JOIN operation.

 2\.
-JOIN Predicate: The general rule of thumb is JOIN predicate happens between primary key and foreign key.
+JOIN Predicate: The general rule of thumb is JOIN predicate happens between the primary key and the foreign key.

 Predicate: True or False.